FAQ - Pickup Magnet or Pole Piece Grounding...

 If both pickups have the same symptoms then try just swapping the hot and common wires on both pickups.

-When 2 coils are used in a hum canceling setup (this can be 2 separate pickups in a Jazz Bass or dual coils in a hum bucking pickup) then the 2 coils are wound in opposite directions to each other and the magnets are reversed.
-This arrangement is called "noise-canceling"; the signals that come from noise subtract or cancel each other out.
+When 2 coils are used in a hum cancelling setup (this can be 2 separate pickups in a Jazz Bass or dual coils in a hum bucking pickup) then the 2 coils are wound in opposite directions to each other and the magnets are reversed.
+This arrangement is called "noise-cancelling"; the signals that come from noise subtract or cancel each other out.
 But the signal related to string movement is added together.
-If you simple reverse the hot and common wire on one coil, the pickups will no longer be in noise cancel noise - the coils in the pickups would no longer be arranged in the so called "noise-canceling" configuration but will now be in the "out-of-phase" configuration.
+If you simple reverse the hot and common wire on one coil, the pickups will no longer be in noise cancel noise - the coils in the pickups would no longer be arranged in the so called "noise-cancelling" configuration but will now be in the "out-of-phase" configuration.
 This is a "thin" sound as low frequencies will be canceled more efficiently than high frequencies.
 While this is often used for guitars, it is rarely used for the bass.

 But there are 2 different ways to reverse the wire direction in the coils.
 The pickup builder could turn the winding machine the opposite direction when winding the coil OR the hot and common wires for 1 pickup could be reversed.
 This might appear to be the same thing but it really isn't for the following reason; reversing the winding machine will allow the pickup common to always be located close to the pole pieces - the preferred orientation for a low noise level.
 If the wires were simply reversed, the hot will be closest to the pole pieces for 1 of the coils and you'd have the noise problem described in the first paragraph.